 COMMENT DEVOTEAM: This would lead to a maintenance nightmare for huge test suites e.g.: if var Payload xyz := “…” is used multiple times throughout the suite and then type Payload must be extended by a second charstring field!

+COMMENT TF160:

+In Mantis this ticket is indicated as closed on 07/11/2023 with conclusion “won’t fix”.
+Why is it listed here?